jonathanvieri/Pack-Buddy/README.md

 - **Search Functionality**: Quickly find specific trips by typing into the built-in search bar.
 - **Manage Items within Categories**: Easily add, edit, or delete items within each category for organized packing.

 ## Technical Overview
+ Built entirely using native Swift frameworks and no third-party libraries.
+- **UIKit**: Used for building the user interface.
+- **MVVM (Model-View-ViewModel)**: Applied for a clean separation of concerns, making the app modular and easier to maintain.
+- **Core Data**: Used for persistent storage of packing lists, categories, and items, with support for offline access and data relationships.
+- **Core Animation**: Utilized via UIView.animate & UIView.transition to create smooth transitions and animations.
+- **UIGestureRecognizer**: Implements gestures like long-press for editing and deleting, and UITableView’s built-in swipe actions for item deletion.
+- **UISearchBar**: Provides a search feature to quickly filter and find specific packing lists.
+- **Custom Views**: Extensively uses custom UIKit views for specialized components like progress bars and custom table view cells.

 ## Usage